Encapsulation in Object-Oriented Programming

 1 - What is encapsulation in object-oriented programming

-We say that encapsulation in object-oriented programming is when we limit or restrict access to a property, granting access only to the elements that need it and not to any others.
+Encapsulation in object-oriented programming refers to limiting or restricting access to a property to only the elements that need it and no one else.

-The most common aspect of encapsulation is classes, where we encapsulate and group both methods and properties.
+The most common example of encapsulation is classes, where we encapsulate and group both methods and properties.

-Another very common example of encapsulation is the use of getters and setters for properties within a class.
-By default, they provide the “normal” value, but we can modify them so that the value changes.
+Another very common example of encapsulation is getters and setters for properties within a class.
+By default, they give us the "normal" value, but we can modify them to change it.

-In the example we just saw, we have two properties; both refer to the current speed, but there are slight differences.
+In the example we just saw, there are two properties, both referring to the current speed, but with slight differences.

-One is private, so its value cannot be accessed from outside the class.
+One is private, so from outside the class, its value cannot be accessed.

-The second is public and accesses the previously mentioned private property.
+The second is public and accesses the previously mentioned private one.
 Why do we do this?

-The example we have shown is a real case: cars usually display a couple of kilometers per hour more than the actual speed.
-So we encapsulate that logic within the setter, which is hidden from the consumer, who would see on their odometer the speed with those two extra kilometers per hour.
+The example above is a real-world case: cars usually display a few extra kilometers per hour compared to the actual speed.
+So we encapsulate that logic inside the setter, which is hidden from the consumer who, on their speedometer, sees the speed including the extra two kilometers per hour.

-We can say that encapsulation is a way of hiding information between entities, showing only the most necessary information to each other.
+We can say that encapsulation is a way of hiding information between entities, showing only the most necessary information among them.

 1.1 - Access Modifiers

-As we have seen, encapsulation is closely related to access modifiers, which are explained in detail in the post dedicated to access modifiers.(link)
+As we have seen, encapsulation is tied to access modifiers, which are explained in a dedicated post about access modifiers.(link)

-• Internal: access from within the same project
+• Internal – accessible from within the same project

-• Protected: from the same class or from classes that inherit from it
+• Protected – accessible from within the same class or from derived classes

-• Private protected: allows access from the current class or from classes that derive from it
+• Private protected – allows access from the current class or from classes derived from it

-Note: Interfaces are also important, and we'll see them in the next post.
+Note: Interfaces are also important and will be covered in the next post.

 2 - Abstraction in object-oriented programming

-Note: do not confuse this with abstraction in C# (future post).
+Note: do not confuse with abstraction in C# (future post).

-Abstraction is a concept very similar to encapsulation, with the main difference being that abstraction allows us to represent the real world in a simpler way.
-It can also be defined as the method of identifying necessary functionalities without going into detail about what we are doing.
+Abstraction is a concept very similar to encapsulation, with the main difference that abstraction allows us to represent the real world in a simpler way.
+We could also define it as a way of identifying necessary functionalities without going into the details of what we’re doing.

-The clearest example is when we brake in a car: for us, the user, it is simply stepping on the brake, but behind the scenes, the car performs a large number of actions.
-Also, imagine that in all cars, the driver brakes in the same way, regardless of whether the brakes are disc or drum brakes, while the car itself performs different actions.
+The clearest example is when we brake a car: for us, the user, it is simply pressing the brake, but behind the scenes, the car performs many actions.
+Imagine, too, that in every car, drivers brake in the same way, regardless of whether the brakes are disc or drum.
+The car, however, performs different actions.

 3 - Differences between encapsulation and abstraction